Rebellion of 1510: Background

-Zhang Mao, a wealthy and influential man from Wen'an, a county town near Beijing, was known for his grand residence with towering towers and impressive fortifications.
-Another influential figure from Wen'an was the eunuch Zhang Zhong, who maintained connections with his relatives there.
-Zhang Mao was a client of Zhang Zhong, who even arranged for him to meet the Zhengde Emperor in the imperial Leopard Quarter.
+Zhang Mao was a wealthy and influential figure from Wen'an County near Beijing, during China's Ming dynasty.
+He was known for his grand residence, which featured imposing towers and extensive fortifications.
+Another prominent figure from Wen'an was the eunuch Zhang Zhong, who maintained close connections with his native county and its local elites.
+Zhang Mao became a client of Zhang Zhong, who later arranged for him to gain an audience with the Zhengde Emperor in the imperial Leopard Quarter.

-In 1508, Zhang Mao led a group of armed men to rob Kang Hai (1475–1541), a scholar and member of the Hanlin Academy who was also a protégé of the powerful eunuch Liu Jin, the second most powerful person in the government after the emperor.
+In 1508, Zhang Mao robbed Kang Hai (1475–1541), a Hanlin Academy scholar who was also a protégé of the eunuch Liu Jin, the second most powerful figure in the government after the Zhengde Emperor.
 Kang Hai had brought a large sum of money for Liu Jin (several thousand liang of silver, equivalent to many tens of kilograms), but the local prefect replaced the amount from his own resources and imposed an extraordinary tax in return.
-Liu Jin only punished the local officials responsible for security, including dismissing the censor Ning Gao (jinshi 1496).
+Liu only punished the local officials responsible for security, including dismissing the censor Ning Gao (jinshi 1496).
 Zhang Zhong then attempted to establish friendly relations between Zhang Mao and the officers who were prosecuting him as a bandit.

 In the summer of 1509, the security situation south of Beijing deteriorated due to Liu Jin's attempts to increase military household levies.
 This led to desertions and deserters pillaging the countryside in large numbers.
-To address this issue, the government assigned four censors to eliminate bandits, one of whom was Ning Gao.
-He was responsible for Shuntian and Baoding prefectures and had a personal army of 1,700 men at his disposal.
-(Note: Such personal armed groups were typical for high-ranking officials; they were hired from the same circles from which bandits were recruited; many armed men smoothly transitioned between serving the law and engaging in crime.)
-Ning Gao used force and intimidation to fight the bandits and was even rumored to have eaten the hearts of captured bandit leaders.
-In an attempt to eliminate Zhang Mao and gain favor with Liu Jin, Ning Gao suddenly ambushed him, captured his headquarters, and took him to Beijing.
-Zhang Mao's aides, Liu the Sixth, Liu the Seventh, and Yang Hu, sought help from Zhang Zhong, but he and another eunuch demanded 20,000 liang (746 kg) of silver, which the aides were unable to collect.
-As a result, Zhang Mao was executed.
+To address this issue, the government assigned four censors including Ning Gao to eliminate bandits.
+Ning was responsible for Shuntian and Baoding prefectures and had a personal army of 1,700 men at his disposal.
+(Note: Such personal armed groups were typical for high-ranking officials.
+These armies were hired from the same circles from which bandits were recruited, and many armed men smoothly transitioned between serving the law and engaging in crime.)
+He used force and intimidation to fight the bandits and was even rumored to have eaten the hearts of captured bandit leaders.
+In an attempt to eliminate Zhang Mao and gain favor with Liu Jin, Ning suddenly ambushed Zhang, captured his headquarters, and took him to Beijing.
+Zhang Mao's aides, Yang Hu and the brothers Liu Chong and Liu Chen sought help from Zhang Zhong, but he and another eunuch demanded 20,000 liang (746 kg) of silver.
+The aides were unable to collect this sum, and Zhang Mao was executed.